 [Section 83C inserted by No. 20 of 2002 s.
-155(1) 5.]
+155(1) 6.]

 83D.
-Proceedings for offences
+Offences under this Act, jurisdiction as to

 (1) An industrial magistrate’s court has jurisdiction to hear and determine any charge of an offence under this Act other than an offence under section 80(3).

 (2) A determination of an industrial magistrate’s court made in the exercise of the jurisdiction conferred by subsection (1) cannot be appealed under the Criminal Appeals Act 2004.